Champions Journey Planner

 Build your Champions network structure

-Design a network structure that fits your organisation's reality, recruit Champions who'll actually engage, and define clear roles without overengineering.
+Design a network structure that fits your organisation's reality, recruit Champions who will actually engage, and define clear roles without overengineering.

 Choose a coverage model that matches your organisation: